IBMIntegration/jam-in-a-box/src/pages/api-connect/Lab2/index.md

 ## 3. Getting started with Lab2 <a name="generate_portal"></a>

 A Developer Portal for the Sandbox catalog has already been configured in this environment.
+Refer FAQs.

 ### 2a.
 Login to the API Connect Developer Portal <a name="portal_login"></a>